 Our product development staff, help desk and online sales personnel are located in Israel.
-As of September 30, 2004, we had 27 full-time employees in Israel and as of December 31, 2003, we had 24 full-time employees in Israel.
+As of March 31, 2005, we had 33 full-time employees in Israel and as of December 31, 2004, we had 30 full-time employees in Israel.
 Although substantially all of our sales to date have been made to customers outside Israel, we are directly influenced by the political, economic and military conditions affecting Israel.
 Since the establishment of the State of Israel in 1948, a number of armed conflicts have taken place between Israel and its Arab neighbors.
 A state of hostility, varying in degree and intensity, has caused security and economic problems in Israel.
 Further, since September 2000, there has been a significant deterioration in the relationship between Israel and the Palestinian Authority and serious violence has ensued, the peace process between the parties has stagnated, and Israel's relationship with several Arab countries has been adversely affected.
-Moreover, hostilities since 2002 have escalated significantly, with increased attacks in Israel and an armed conflict between Israel and the Palestinians in the West Bank and Gaza.
+Moreover, hostilities during 2002, 2003 and 2004 escalated significantly, with increased attacks in Israel and an armed conflict between Israel and the Palestinians in the West Bank and Gaza.
 Efforts to resolve the conflict have failed to result in an agreeable solution.
+The future of relations between the Palestinian Authority and Israel is uncertain, and the execution of Israel's plan of a unilateral disengagement from Gaza and some parts of the West Bank may negatively affect the overall stability of the region.
 Continued hostilities between the Palestinian community and Israel and any failure to settle the conflict could adversely affect our operations in Israel and our business.
 Further deterioration of the situation into a full-scale armed conflict might require more widespread military reserve service by some of our Israeli employees and might result in a significant downturn in the economic or financial condition of Israel, either of which could have a material adverse effect on our operations in Israel and our business.
-In addition, several Arab countries still restrict business with Israeli companies.
-Our operations in Israel could be adversely affected by restrictive laws or policies directed towards Israel and Israeli businesses.
+In addition, several Arab countrie